The discovery could be the long-lost Clotilda, the last known slave ship to bring live slaves to the U.S.

 Ben Raines, a reporter with AL.com, spent hours listening to accounts from local old-timers and pouring over historical records in an attempt to locate the Clotilda, the last American slave ship known to have brought cargo – that is, living human beings like Cudjo Lewis – back to the U.S.

-Then, finally, last week, he got a break.
+Then last week, he finally got a break.
 Thanks to a series of fortunate events (brought on by the same weather system that caused the “Bomb Cyclone” in the northeast) the tide in the Mobile-Tensaw Delta went out.
-And, over the course of a few hours, they continued to go out, until the water level was a full two-and-a-half feet below normal.
+And over the course of a few hours, it continued to go out until the water level was a full two-and-a-half feet below normal.